 This brochure aims at providing individuals who think about relocating to Switzerland as well as their advisers with an overview of the most relevant legal and tax issues to consider before taking the final decision to relocate.
-It can and should not replace personal advice which is very important not only with regard to a relocation to Switzerland in general but also in light of the broad autonomy of the cantons and the range of different (tax)regimes and rules existing among all 26 of them.
+It can and should not replace personal advice which is very important not only with regard to a relocation to Switzerland in general but also in light of the broad autonomy of the cantons and the range of different (tax) regimes and rules existing among all 26 of them.
+Further aspects typically need to be covered within the framework of executives' and entrepreneurs' relocations.
 For a variety of reasons, we strongly recommend obtaining legal and tax advice before taking up residence in Switzerland.